Charges: Wisconsin nurse amputated man’s foot without orders - NewsBreak

 Charges: Wisconsin nurse amputated man’s foot without orders

 SPRING VALLEY, Wis.
-(AP) — A nurse in Wisconsin has been charged with elder abuse, accused of amputating a hospice patient’s frostbitten foot without his consent and without doctor’s orders.
+(AP) — A western Wisconsin nurse has been charged with elder abuse, accused of amputating a hospice patient’s frostbitten foot without his consent and without doctor’s orders.

-The amputation happened May 27, and within about a week the 62-year-old man was dead.
-The complaint gives no indication the amputation hastened his death, the Milwaukee Journal Sentinel reported.
+The amputation happened on May 27, and within about a week the 62-year-old man had died.
+The complaint gives no indication that the amputation hastened his death, the Milwaukee Journal Sentinel reported .

-The Associated Press was unable to reach Brown for comment Thursday.
+Brown could not immediately be reached for comment Thursday by The Associated Press.
 Online court records do not list an attorney for her, and a phone call to her home rang several times and was not answered.

 According to the complaint, the man was admitted to Spring Valley Health and Rehab Center after he fell at his home in March.
-The heat in his home was not turned on, and he suffered frostbite to both feet, leaving the tissue necrotic.
-His right foot remained attached to his leg by a tendon and roughly 2 inches (5 centimeters) of skin.
+The heat was not turned on and he suffered frostbite; the tissue in his foot became necrotic and died, leaving it attached to his leg by one tendon and roughly 2 inches (5 centimeters) of skin.

 While at the Spring Valley center, the man was getting separate care through St. Croix County hospice health workers.
 Brown worked at the center but was not a hospice nurse.